-GENEVA (Arête News) — The World Food Program announced plans on Friday to almost quadruple the number of people it aids in four drought-affected nations of Central America, hoping to ease migration pressures among hungry inhabitants.
+GENEVA (AN) — The World Food Program announced plans on Friday to almost quadruple the number of people it aids in four drought-affected nations of Central America, hoping to ease migration pressures among hungry inhabitants.

 Five years of drought in Central America have wreaked havoc on farm staples like corn and beans, affecting more than 2 million people in the region and increasing food insecurity among subsistence farmers and their families.

 Many families and entire villages are left without food reserves.
 Few options remain for many of them, prompting some to consider the risks of joining migrant caravans to the tense U.S.-Mexico border.
-Eight percent of families have indicated they would migrate, according to the WFP and Food and Agriculture Organization, both United Nations agencies headquartered in Rome.
+Some 8% of families have indicated they would migrate, according to the WFP and Food and Agriculture Organization, both United Nations agencies headquartered in Rome.

 In response, WFP plans to offer food assistance to 700,000 people in El Salvador, Guatemala, Honduras and Nicaragua, up from the 160,000 that it has already helped this year, said Hervé Verhoosel, a spokesperson in Geneva for the Rome-based WFP.

 Verhoosel said that for the fifth consecutive year, erratic weather patterns, including prolonged dry spells and excessive rains, have decimated maize and bean crops in the dry corridor of Central America.

 "This has affected the food security of subsistence farmers, meaning that many struggle on a daily basis to feed their families," he told reporters.
 "More than 2 million people in the dry corridor — Guatemala, Honduras, El Salvador and Nicaragua — have been affected, and 1.4 million of them need urgent food assistance."